apache/airflow/docs/howto/connection/aws.rst

       ]
     }

-In order to protect against the use of the Google OpenID token in another service, you can also limit the scope of use by configuring restrictions per audience.
+In order to protect against the misuse of the Google OpenID token, you can also limit the scope of use by configuring restrictions per audience.
 You will need to configure the same value for the connection, and then this value also included in the ID Token.
 AWS will test if this value matches.
 For that, you can add a new condition to the policy.